rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 700 px
     :align: center

-    *Figure* 15b: Isomorphic permutation graphs
+    *Isomorphic permutation graphs*

-And, we recover indeed two *isomorphic copies* of the original random graph (see Fig. 15a).
+And, we recover indeed two *isomorphic copies* of the original random graph (see Fig. 49).

 Back to :ref:`Tutorial-label`